GitD3-png/PropStack-Challenge_ZS/README.md

 **💰 First Place:** $500 USD + featured on our developer platform

-Top entries may also be invited to join our paid PropTech Developer Program.
+**Top participants** may be invited to join our developer pool for client-facing work

 ---